 Cloudesley gives grants to address poverty and ill health, including mental ill health and disability, and to the Anglican churches of Islington.

-We are able to award grants to people and organisations within our “area of benefit”, what was the Ancient parish of St Mary, Islington and is now the present London Borough of Islington excluding areas south of Chapel Market and City Road.
-It is the area shown within the dotted red line on this map.
+We are able to award grants to people and organisations within our “area of benefit”, the London Borough of Islington.

 We give Health Grants to local organisations working with people who are poor and in ill health.